 Cars and everything involved with them costs a significant amount of money.
 It is, therefore, crucial that you have a fair amount of money to fund your project.
 You will initially need finance to cover the second-hand car’s purchase and further cash to buy parts and perhaps pay for a mechanic at a general auto repair garage to carry out work too tricky or intricate for you to do yourself.

 If you don’t have enough savings to fund your project, you may want to consider applying for a bank loan which you could pay off when you sell the done up vehicle, if that is your plan.
+If you borrow a lot of money from the bank, you might want to think of little ways to make money using the car.
+For example, you could get paid by brands to market their product with a vinyl wrap on your car.
+At least you would be making the most of the vehicle and are repaying the debt, or you could turn your pride and joy into an Uber?
 If you have a friend who has a similar passion for tinkering with automobiles, you could join forces (and finances) with them.

 A Place for Everything